Remote Access Trojan (RAT)

 Blackshades is a self-propagating RAT that spreads by sending out links to the social media contacts of the infected user.
 The hacker then uses the infected machines as a botnet to launch denial-of-service (DoS) attacks.

 A CrossRAT infection is especially difficult to detect, and this RAT can target Linux, macOS, Solaris, or Windows systems.

 This RAT specifically targets Chrome users' browser histories to steal cryptocurrency transaction data.

 Difference Between a Remote Access Trojan (RAT) and a Keylogger

-While keyloggers and RATs are often used in tandem, they are not the same.
-RATs are malware intended for unauthorized remote access and control.
+While bad actors often use keyloggers and RATs in tandem, they are not the same.
+RATs are types of malware infections intended for unauthorized remote access and control.
 Keyloggers are more specific in function, logging keystrokes to steal credentials or other sensitive data.

-Keyloggers can come in the form of software or hardware, and they are not all illegal, as some devices have them for security or maintenance.
+Keyloggers can come in the form of software or hardware.
+They are not all illegal, as some devices have them for security or maintenance.
 Illegal keyloggers can usually be discovered by looking for suspicious activity within running processes.
-RATs, on the other hand, are more difficult to discover and can be used for a much broader range of illegal activities.
+RATs, on the other hand, are more challenging to discover and can be used for a much broader range of illegal activities.